wp-plugins/game-server-tracker/readme.txt

 == Screenshots ==

-Screenshots can be found at http://hannawerner.com/wordpress/game-server-tracker-version-1-1/
+Screenshots and demo can be found at http://hannawerner.com/wordpress/game-server-tracker-version-1-1/

 == Donate ==